The I-500 Trailhead Pavilion

+On December 5th, the new 2.5 million dollar Trail head pavilion was finished and unveiled.
+The Sault Ste.
+Marie Convention and Visitors Bureau collaborated with local, county, and state leaders to secure a $2.5 million grant from the Economic Development Administration for property improvements, including the pavilion.
 On January 31, a grant-matching fundraiser was launched in partnership with the Michigan Economic Development Corporation through the Patronicity platform.
 The goal was to raise $50,000 by April 2nd, which would be matched dollar-for-dollar to unlock a total of $100,000 for the project.
 Thanks to a generous amount of support we were able to raise over $60,000 by April 2nd.
-We’re excited for work to begin on the project later this spring.
+Additional upgrades to the property feature new fencing, paving of the main road, electrical system enhancements, and a new trail leading to the pavilion.

-The proposed 40′ x 80′ pavilion will replace the temporary vendor tent currently in use, providing a durable and functional space for fans to enjoy food, drinks, and vendors.
+The 40′ x 80′ pavilion replaced the temporary vendor tent that was being used, providing a durable and functional space for fans to enjoy food, drinks, and vendors.
 But this structure is more than just a shelter.
-It will serve as a year-round hub for community events, from the legendary I-500 Snowmobile Race to family gatherings, festivals, and other celebrations such as weddings and graduation parties.
+It serves as a year-round hub for community events, from the legendary I-500 Snowmobile Race to family gatherings, festivals, and other celebrations such as weddings and graduation parties.

 Great Lakes Sports Commission Awards Sault CVB $150,000 For I-500 Grant